MoleculeHub/MoleculeFlow.jl/docs/src/index.md

 # MoleculeFlow.jl

-MoleculeFlow.jl is a Julia library for cheminformatics, providing It enables common molecular manipulation tasks, such as reading/writing, descriptor calculation, fingerprint generation, similarity analysis, and others.
+MoleculeFlow.jl is a comprehensive Julia library for cheminformatics, providing tools for molecular and reaction analysis.
+It enables common molecular manipulation tasks, such as reading/writing, descriptor calculation, fingerprint generation, similarity analysis, chemical reaction processing, and others.

 !!! info
     This library is based on the [rdkit](https://github.com/rdkit/rdkit) and [PythonCall](https://github.com/JuliaPy/PythonCall.jl).
 Author sees little sense in trying to implement things from scratch, as rdkit has been, is, and very likely will continue being the benchmark cheminformatics library in the future.